hashicorp/terraform-provider-aws/website/docs/r/securitylake_subscriber.html.markdown

 This resource supports the following arguments:

-* `sources` - (Required) The supported AWS services from which logs and events are collected.
+* `source` - (Required) The supported AWS services from which logs and events are collected.
 Security Lake supports log and event collection for natively supported AWS services.
 * `subscriber_identity` - (Required) The AWS identity used to access your data.
 * `subscriber_description` - (Optional) The description for your subscriber account in Security Lake.
 * `subscriber_name` - (Optional) The name of your Security Lake subscriber account.